-LA ргозоса ed in Thousands of New Taiwan Dollars unless Guaranteed Party Limits on Amounts of Ratio of Ratio of Accumulated .
-Endorsement (Unit : thous No Note1) Endorsements/Guaraniees Provider Name Nature of Relationship Endorsement/Guarantee Amount Provided to Each Guaranteed Party (Note3) Maximum Balance for the Period Ending Balance Amnount Actually Drawn Endorsement/ Guarantee secured by Properties Endorsement/ Guarantee to Net Worth per Latest Financial Statements Maximum Endorsement/ Guarantee Amount Allowed(Note4) Provided by Parent Company to Subsidiaries Endorsement Provided by Subsidiaries to parent company Endorsement Provided to entities in China 0 ASROCK INC. ASIAROCK TECHNOLOGY LIMITED (2) \$5,789,798 \$2,224,360 \$2,214,640 \$1,660,980 - 26.78% \$5,789,798 Y N N
+(Expressed in Filousands of New Falwari Bonas anoss otherwise specified) (eme : un Justifices of refield) Guaranteed Party Limits on Amounts of Ratio of Accumulated Maximum Endorsement Endorsement Endorsement No Nature of Endorsement/Guarantee Maximum Ending Amount Endorsement/ Endorsement/ Endorsement/ Provided Provided by Provided to (Note1) Endorsememts/Guaraniees Provider Name Name Relationship Amount Provided to Each Guaranteed Party Ralanca e ' secured by Guarantee to Net Worth per Latest Financial Guarantee Amount by Parent Company to Subsidiaries to entities in (Note2) (Note2) (Note3) Properties Statements Allowed(Note4) Subsidiaries Parent Company China 0 ASRock Incorporation ASIAROCK TECHNOLOGY LTD. (2) \$5,734,635 \$2,577,280 \$2,457,400 \$ 1,843,050 \$- 30.00% \$5,734,635 Y Ν Ν

-- Note 1: The numbers filled in for the endorsements/guarantees provided by the group or subsidiaries are as follows: - (1) The Company is coded "0". - (2) The subsidiaries are coded starting from "1"in the order. - Note 2: The following code represents the relationship with the company: - (1) A company with which it does business. - (2) A company in which the public company directly and indirectly holds more than 50 percent of the voting shares. - (3) A company that directly and indirectly holds more than 50 percent of the voting shares in the public company. - (4) A company in which the public company holds, directly or indirectly, 90% or more of the voting shares. - (5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company company in the same industry or for joint builders for purposes of undertaking a construction project. - (6) A company that all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - (7) Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 3: The amount of endorsements/guarantees for any single entity 100% holding company of shall not exceed 70% of net worth of endorsor/guarantor. - Note 4: The amount of endorsements/guarantees collateralized by properties shall not exceed 70% of net worth of endorsor/guarantor. - Note 5: If the original currency amount in the above is foreign currency, it is converted into New Taiwan Dollars in December 31, 2021 financial report exchange rate, and the spot exchange rate of December 31, 2021 is USD/NTD 27.6830.

-ATTACHMENT 2 Related Party Transactions for Purchases and Sales amounts exceeding the lower of \$100 million or 20 percent of the Capital Stock (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Note 1 : The numbers filled in for the endorsements/guarantees provided by the group or subsidiaries are as follows:

+(1) The Company is coded "0".

+(2) The subsidiaries are coded starting from "1" in the order.

+Note 2 : The following code represents the relationship with the company:

+(1) A company with which it does business.

+(2) A company in which the public company directly and indirectly holds more than 50 percent of the voting shares.

+(3) A company that directly and indirectly holds more than 50 percent of the voting shares in the public company.

+(4) A company in which the public company holds, directly or indirectly, 90% or more of the voting shares.

+(5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company company in the same industry or for joint builders for purposes of undertaking a construction project.

+(6) A company that all capital contributing shareholders make endorsements/ guarantces for their jointly invested company in proportion to their shareholding percentages.

+(7) Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.

+Note 3 : The amount of endorsements/guarantees for any single entity 100% holding company of shall not exceed 70% of net worth of endorsor/guarantor.

+Note 4 : The amount of endorsements/guarantees collateralized by properties shall not exceed 70% of net worth of endorsor/guarantor.

+Note 5: If the original currency amount in the above is foreign currency, it is converted into New Taiwan Dollars in December 31, 2022 financial report exchange rate, and the spot exchange rate of December 31, 2022 is USD/NTD 30.7175.